Arjun18-bit/CIVI-SAFE/README.md

-# 🛡️ CiviSafe: Privacy-Respecting Anonymous Complaint & Support System
+# 🛡️ CiviSafe - Privacy-Respecting Anonymous Complaint & Support System

-> **Empowering communities through secure, anonymous reporting and support systems**
+A modern, secure, and user-friendly platform for anonymous complaint submission and support management with MongoDB integration.

 ## 📋 Project Overview